bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 **4. Add the test project to your solution**

-If using Visual Studio, add the test project to your solution (`.sln`), and add a reference between the test project and project containing the components that should be tested:
+If using Visual Studio, add the test project to your solution (`.sln`), and add a reference between the test project and project containing the components that are to be tested:

 ```dotnetcli
 dotnet sln <NAME OF PROJECT>.sln add <NAME OF TEST PROJECT>
 dotnet add <NAME OF COMPONENT PROJECT>.csproj reference <NAME OF TEST PROJECT>.csproj
 ```

-The result should be a test project with a `.csproj` that looks like this (other packages than bUnit might have different version numbers):
+The result should be a test project with a `.csproj` that looks like this (non bUnit packages may have different version numbers):

 # [xUnit](#tab/xunit)